Estimated reading time: 4 minutes

 Example:

-Now, we understand the theoretical part of Materiality.
-Let’s see an example for calculating the materiality numbers.
+Now that we understand the theoretical part of Materiality, let’s look at an example of calculating the materiality numbers.

 The financial information of the “Flop Company” is: